 A User must provide communications paths (with appropriate redundancy) between the RME installed at its plant to a communications interface at the relevant plant and in a location reasonably acceptable to Western Power.
 Communications systems between this communications interface and the relevant control centre must be the responsibility of Western Power unless otherwise agreed.
-The cost of the communications systems must be met by the User, unless otherwise determined by Western Power.
+The User must meet the cost of the communications systems, unless otherwise determined by Western Power.